 The very name sounds romantic, doesn’t it?
-It slips across the lips, clenches the teeth, makes a guttural R in the throat.
+It slips across the lips, sizzles the teeth, makes a guttural R in the throat.
 It conjures visions of stars and wistful moonlit nights.
 Oh.
 Star.
 Oh, star, ahhhh.
 Indeed, spring is a good season for star gazing as the nights get warmer and the constellations clearer.

 Ostara is the official Pagan name for the vernal equinox.
 It marks a 24 hour period when the earth’s angle is tilted to receive equal parts of sunlight and darkness, usually around March 20-23rd.
 Ostara was first celebrated among ancient Germanic Pagans.
 It is a feast that honors the goddess Eostre who rules growth and fertility.